rama270677/pvslib/README.md

 ## Development Version

 For PVS advanced users, the development version is available from [GitHub](https://github.com/nasa/pvslib).
-To clone the development version, type the following command at the directory `<pvsdir>` (the dollar sign represents the prompt of the operating system).
+To clone the development version, type the following command inside directory where PVS 7.0 is installed.
+Henceforth, that directory will be referred to as `<pvsdir>`.
+In the following commands, the dollar sign represents the prompt of the operating system.

 ```shell
 $ git clone http://github.com/nasa/pvslib nasalib